Jinnah House: History

 Designed by architect Claude Batley in the European-style architecture, the sea-facing palatial bungalow was constructed using exquisite Italian marble and walnut woodwork.
 Specially imported Italian stonemasons were employed for its construction with Jinnah personally supervising the construction "brick by brick".
 The property encompasses an area of 10000 m2.
-The mansion, with its pointed arches and impressive columns, is currently in a dilapidated state, and much of the walnut panelling has rotted.
+The bungalow, with its pointed arches and impressive columns, is currently in a dilapidated state, and much of the walnut panelling has rotted.

 During 1941, it was speculated that the house was to be sold to the Dalmia family for 20 Lakh rupees.
 Upon receiving a query by his daughter Dina Wadia on this, Jinnah himself dismissed this purported sale as "wild rumour".

-The historic building was also the venue for the watershed talks on the Partition of India in September 1944 between Jinnah and Mahatma Gandhi.
+The historic building was also the venue for the watershed talks on the partition of India in September 1944 between Jinnah and Mahatma Gandhi.
 On 15 August 1946, exactly a year before India gained independence, another round of talks was held here between Jinnah and Jawaharlal Nehru.

 Currently the property is owned by the government of India.
 Dina Wadia, Jinnah's daughter who married an Indian and settled in India after the partition, had been involved in litigation regarding the house claiming that Hindu law is applicable to Jinnah as he was a Khoja Shia Muslim.

-Mansion inhabitants
+Bungalow inhabitants

 Jinnah was extremely attached to his house.
 After the partition of India in 1947, Mumbai remained a part of India and Jinnah left his abode as he became the Governor General of Pakistan.
 He requested Nehru, the then Indian Prime Minister to allot his house to any foreign consulate, preferably European, as he wished it to be given to a European family who would appreciate the architecture.
 Nehru acceded to Jinnah's request and offered him a monthly rent of three thousand rupees.
 Unfortunately, Jinnah died in September 1948 before the deal could be finalised.

 As a personal favour to Jinnah, Nehru did not declare the property an Enemy Property.
 In 1955, in a Cabinet speech he suggested it be given to the Government of Pakistan, but could not gain the sanction of the Cabinet.
-Though India's Foreign minister and the Indian High Commission suggested that the mansion be handed over to Pakistan in 1956, the suggestion was not taken up.
+Though India's Foreign minister and the Indian High Commission suggested that the bungalow be handed over to Pakistan in 1956, the suggestion was not taken up.

 The premises were leased to the British High Commission as the residence of the Deputy High Commissioner from 1948 to 1983.
 The first floor of the building also held the offices of senior Commission officials.
 It remained vacant until 2003, when a part of it was given to the Indian Council for Cultural Relations to be used for cultural activities.
 In March 2005, India's Minister of State for External Affairs, E. Ahamed reiterated that the house would remain a cultural centre.